The Effect of Crypto Rewards in Fundraising: From a Quasi-Experiment to a Dictator Game: Study I - A Quasi-experimental Study

-The econometric model we estimate is specified as:
+At a blockchain level, the econometric model we estimate is specified as below ($c$ denotes the blockchain and $t$ denotes the hours):

-where the dependent variable $Outcome_{c,t}$ can be operationalized as the logarithm of the number of hourly donations ($DonationCount_{c,t}$) or the logarithm of the average contribution size ($AvgDonationSize_{c,t}$).
+where the dependent variable $Outcome_{c,t}$ can be operationalized as two aggregated measures: the logarithm of the number of hourly donations ($DonationCount_{c,t}$) and the logarithm of the average contribution sizes ($AvgDonationSize_{c,t}$).
 These outcomes are both log-transformed after adding one because they are highly skewed.
-To identify the ordered treatment effect, we use two-way fixed effects \citep{callaway2021difference}. $\eta_{t}$ represents the hourly time dummy variables that account for the time fixed effects.
-The time effects could source from the dynamic situations in Ukraine, the awareness of the crypto fundraising event, or simply the varying availability of time people have at different times.
+Our key independent variable, $Airdrop_{t}$, is a binary variable that takes the value of one if the airdrop has been announced but the snapshot has not been taken and zero otherwise. $Ether_{c}$ is a binary variable that takes the value of one if the currency is Ether and zero if it is Bitcoin.
+To identify the ordered treatment effect, we also include two-way fixed effects \citep{fricke2017identification}.
+We use $\eta_{t}$ to represent the hourly time dummy variables that account for the time-level fixed effects.
+The time effects could come from the dynamic situations in Ukraine, the increasing awareness of the crypto fundraising event, or simply donors' varying availability of time.
 Such temporal trends affect the Bitcoin and Ethereum blockchains in the same way.
-The systematic difference between BIC and ETH is the group level fixed effects, and we control for it using $Ether_{c}$.
+The systematic difference between BTC and ETH is represented by the group-level fixed effects, denoted as $Ether_{c}$.
+In addition, we account for the transaction fee rate ($FeeRate_{c,t}$) for both ETH and BTC using the transaction data on the Ethereum and Bitcoin blockchains from Google Big Query.
+For ETH, we calculate the average gas price at every point in time; for BTC, we calculate the ratio between fee and output value at every point in time.
 The coefficient of our interest is $\beta_{1}$ as it indicates the differential impacts of the airdrop on the blockchains of Bitcoin and Ethereum.
+For the aggregated data, we have 134 discrete observation points for both Ethereum and Bitcoin.